How Long Does SEO Take?

 What you can do while you wait

 SEO’s long feedback loop is not an excuse for inactivity.
-The early months are the highest-leverage window for the work that will compound later:
+The early months are the highest-impact window for the work that will compound later:

 The sites that grow fastest are usually those that treated month one as seriously as month twelve.